rmrt1n/advent-of-code/writeups/day13.md

 }
 ```

-To solve this, we can do a bit of maths.
+To solve today's puzzle, we can do a bit of maths.
 For each claw machine, we can write these equations:

 1. $nX_a + mX_b = X_p$
 2. $nY_a + mY_b = Y_p$